cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     flipVertical?: boolean
 }

-// Warning: (ae-missing-release-tag) "StreamingImageVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class StreamingImageVolume extends ImageVolume {
-    // Warning: (ae-forgotten-export) The symbol "Types" needs to be exported by the entry point index.d.ts constructor(imageVolumeProperties: Types.IVolume, streamingProperties: Types.IStreamingVolumeProperties);
+    constructor(imageVolumeProperties: Types.IVolume, streamingProperties: Types.IStreamingVolumeProperties);
     // (undocumented)
     cancelLoading(): void;